sethherr/ergodox_keymaps/README.markdown

 # Keyboard layouts for ErgoDox

-An easy explanation of loading keyboard maps on the ErgoDox
+An easy explanation of loading keyboard maps on the ErgoDox, particularly the [ErgoDox EZ](https://www.indiegogo.com/projects/ergodox-ez-an-incredible-mechanical-keyboard)

 ## Building your own layout

-If you're looking to configure your ErgoDox, you definitely should check out the [keyboard-configurator from massdrop](https://keyboard-configurator.massdrop.com/ext/ergodox), which has a beautiful configuration tool.

-Notes on that configuration tool:
+There is an upcoming tool which you could contribute to - [fusion-rails](https://github.com/ErgoDox-EZ/fusion-rails).

-- the `~L1` key is layer-whilst-pressed
+For now, check out the [keyboard-configurator from massdrop](https://keyboard-configurator.massdrop.com/ext/ergodox) (the ~L1 key is layer-whilst-pressed/hold-key-for-layer)

 ## Installing firmware

 Make sure:

 * Your keyboard is plugged in
-* You know what the "Teensy reset button" is ([on the ErgoDox EZ it's the hole in the upper right](tiny_reset_button.jpg)).
-Instead of pressing the reset button, you can press the "teensy" key on your keyboard.
+* You know what the "Teensy reset button" is ([on the ErgoDox EZ it's the hole in the upper right](tiny_reset_button.jpg)), or, alternatively, you know where the "teensy" key is on your keyboard.
 * Download the [firmware.eep](firmware.eep) from this repository

 Then: